 Dr. Chiriboga obtained his postgraduate training in Preventive Medicine at the University of Massachusetts Medical School and School of Public Health.
 He designed and implemented a comprehensive healthcare system for the indigenous people in central Ecuador 1988-2001.
 He served as Minister of Health in Ecuador (2010-11) where he undertook a major re-structure of the healthcare system of the country.
 He also served as President of the Health Council for the Union of South American Nations (UNASUR) 2010, bringing key draft resolutions regarding generic medicines and research and development of medicines for neglected diseases, and a proposal for the need to re-structure the World Health Organization, which were approved by the World Health Assembly.
 Dr. Chiriboga was the keynote speaker for the European Union Conference in Global Health held in Brussels in 2010.
 His interests include global health equity, the development of affordable universal health care systems, as well as multisectorial prevention strategies.

-Dr. Chiriboga will be one of many speakers at Wheelock College’s International Conference .
-Follow the link for more information about how you can attend the conference.
+Dr. Chiriboga was one of many speakers at Wheelock College’s International Conference .